FePhyFoFum/gophy/docs/index.md

 While gophy is not finished, there are several tools that you may use.
 Here is a description of how to compile and use those packages.

 ### bp
 _bp_ is a bipartition analyzer.
 It does a lot of things and pretty quickly.
 First, to build it, you run `go build github.com/FePhyFoFum/gophy/bp/bp.go`.
 That will make an executable called _bp_.
 You can move that to your PATH or just type the full path to use it.
+Some features include
+ - trees don't need overlapping taxa sets
+ - trees should be unrooted but don't have to be
+ - you can use branch length or support cutoffs
+ - you can compare sets of trees to a tree or to themselves
+ - you can ignore taxa
+ - you can run these multicore
+ - you can compare only a set of trees in a larger tree file
+ - you can plot the concordance, conflict, and uninformativeness (in numbers and percentages) from a set of trees onto another tree

 Here are some examples of some runs that you can do with bp.
+I will generate